Be nurtured and appreciated, help with gardening and food preservation in southern Indiana, USA

 Description

 So, there's a lot of good things going on and we are waiting for your help and enthusiasm to keep things flourishing here.
 We love creating and enjoying abundance.
-The more experience with gardening, both vegetable and flower, the more satisfaction you will enjoy.
+The more experience with gardening, among vegetable, fruit and flower, the more satisfaction you will enjoy.
 But, if you are new to these practices and want to learn and gain experience, that's great, too!
-So, really hopeful of finding some farming and project help right away and for the coming seasons.
+We are really hopeful of finding farming and project help right away and for the coming seasons.
 Eager to hear from you.
 Larry and Helen

 • Types of help and learning opportunities